remla25-team12/operation/docs/continuous-experimentation.md

 ## Overview
 As part of our continuous experiment, we want to evaluate whether certain UI feature can impact user behaviour with our app.
 From our current app, we think that it is easy for users to overlook that individual cards are clickable.

  Thus, we want to deploy a feature that allows user to realise that these pages are clickable without hurting the aesthetics of the page.
 We decided to add a feature that have a linkedin icon shown next to each member's name when user hovers over it.
-To test whether it is effective, we willill deploy 2 apps and use Istio to route traffic towards the 2 version.
-Prometheus and Grafana will be used to monitor and show the metrics comparision between the metrics betwen the 2 version.
+To test whether it is effective, we will deploy 2 apps and use Istio to route traffic towards the 2 version.
+Prometheus and Grafana will be used to monitor and show the metrics comparision between the 2 version.

 ## Hypothesis